-Maxey breaks out for 38 points, 76ers beat Raptors in Game 1 - NewsBreak
+Maxey Breaks Out For 38 Points, 76ers Beat Raptors In Game 1 - NewsBreak

 The Sixers took control in the first 24 minutes and Maxey stepped on the gas in the third against a team that won the season series 3-1 (with Embiid and Harden in the lineup for the last two).

-Maxey, the 6-foot-2 bundle of energy in his second season out of Kentucky, led the fast start early with a pair of 3s and 10 quick points that had the Sixers rolling with a double-digit lead.
+Maxey, the 6-foot-2 bundle of energy out of Kentucky, led the fast start early with a pair of 3s and 10 quick points that had the Sixers rolling with a double-digit lead.

 The Sixers are Embiid and Harden’s team, and as they go, so go the Sixers.
 But Maxey gives the 76ers a Big 2 3/4 and was more than just an able replacement for the traded Ben Simmons.